hakaseh/bgc-argo-tutorials/README.md

 1. Create a copy of the template you want to use and open the copied notebook.
 1. Modify the input based on your need and run through the notebook.

+## Feedback
+We want to hear your thoughts!
+Please feel free to provide your user experience by visiting [this link](https://forms.gle/oAGmz5RTW4Pp46bt7).
+Your feedback will help us improve the contents of `bgc-argo-tutorials`.

 ## Contact
-Please feel free to message [@hakaseh](https://github.com/hakaseh) for questions, suggestions, and comments.
-We welcome creating new issues or contributing to existing ones ([Issues](https://github.com/hakaseh/ar-bgc-argo/issues)).
+Please feel free to message [@hakaseh](https://github.com/hakaseh).
+We also welcome creating new issues or contributing to existing ones ([Issues](https://github.com/hakaseh/bgc-argo-tutorials/issues)).

 ## Notes